terra-campaigns/degenesis/campaigns/ConnectNikopol/BloodyMines1.md

 The horizon broke to reveal a church, crumbling and weak like the faith it once stood for.
 [Leperos](../../creatures/Leperos.md) lurked behind it, shadows of the disease that plagued this world.
 Their presence stirred the old instincts in me.

-When they attacked, the group held their positions as the shots began.
+When they attacked, the group divided as the shots began.
 Isolde and Sacha found themselves surrounded, but the two fought well.
 Better than expected.
 By the time the last Lepero hit the dirt, I realized the Streltsy had wasted most of their ammunition.
 They’d need to return to Nikopol, leaving us behind.
 Typical.
 I welcomed their absence as we descended into the mine’s maw.

 ![](https://i.imgur.com/I6kSeCW.png)